RubenTheCoder/Shunji-Railways-GitHub/.github/README.md

   - Articles about travel ideas.
   - A route planner widget to find out which trains you need to use to get to your destination.
   - A page with a map of our train routes.
-  - A gift shop (not functional until interplanetary transport has been established).
+  - A gift shop (not fully functional until interplanetary transport has been established).
   - A contact page with e-mail function an contact info.